mrgrain/projen-projects/API.md

 ```

 - *Type:* string
-- *Default:* Defaults to the latest version.
+- *Default:* "0.x >=0.75.0"

-Version of projen to install.
+The projen version constraint that is supported by this project.

 ---